-Resources for learning more about the profession of nursing and the many specialties include:
+Resources for learning more about the profession of nursing include:

 - Practicing Clinicians - a side-by-side comparison of the roles of physician assistants and nurse practitioners

-Hamilton students interested in nursing may pursue one of two paths.
-One option is an accelerated Bachelor of Science in Nursing (BSN) program that awards a second bachelor's degree in nursing upon completion of the program and leads to obtaining a license as a registered nurse (RN).
-The second option is a direct-entry Master’s degree program leading to a Master of Science in Nursing.
+2. Pursue a direct-entry Master’s degree program leading to a Master of Science in Nursing (MSN).
 This degree leads to first obtain a license as an RN, followed by a license to become a nurse practitioner (NP).

-Hamilton graduates who chose nursing continued their studies at the master's level, studying either full-time or part-time, to practice as a certified nurse practitioner.
 Nurse practitioners are trained to take medical histories, diagnose and manage diseases, order X-rays and diagnostic tests, write prescriptions, and order referrals.
-Depending on the kind of work they enjoy, nurse practitioners can specialize in areas such as family medicine, adult health, pediatrics, acute care, women’s health, oncology, surgery, etc. It should be noted that nurse practitioners can set up their own offices and are not required to work under the supervision of a physician.
+Depending on the kind of work they enjoy, nurse practitioners can specialize in areas such as family medicine, adult health, pediatrics, acute care, women’s health, oncology, surgery, etc. Nurse practitioners can set up their own offices and are not required to work under the supervision of a physician.